CiscoDevNet/opendaylight-setup/docs/tutorial/setup-dcloud.md

 	![](./images/image15.png)

 3. Lab is fully initialized when steps 1 through 9 show up in green color.
-It may take up to 30 minutes for this to happen
+It may take up to 30 minutes for this to happen.
+    **However, it is not necessary to wait all 9 steps turning to green in the tutorial.
+We are not using the controller provided in dCloud in this case.**

 	![](./images/image16.png)